AishwaryaKPemmaiah/data-engineering-roadmap-projects/README.md

 # 📚 Learning Data Engineering

 This repository tracks my learning journey in Data Engineering.
-It includes multiple hands-on projects designed to apply concepts like batch processing, data modeling, orchestration, and streaming in real-world scenarios.
+It includes multiple hands-on projects designed to apply concepts like batch processing, data modeling, orchestration, and streaming in real-world scenarios

 ## 🚀 Projects in this repo: